Software Development Plan

 This approach ensures constant revision of what’s been done and what’s still left to do, making it easier to control and manage.
 Those frequent progress checks are also more convenient for stakeholders, who are kept in the loop throughout the whole project.

 Once everything on the project organization side is complete, it’s time for the developers to bring the idea to life.
-It’s also a good moment to set quality testing in place, if it hasn’t been yet, to simultaneously fix bugs and any other reported issues.
-At this stage feedback continues to be crucial — both from the stakeholders and all the team members, to deliver software of the highest quality.
+It’s also a good moment to set quality assurance in place, if it hasn’t been yet, to simultaneously fix bugs and any other reported issues.
+Additionally, you can also include User Acceptance Testing (if that’s applicable to your circumstances) or even involve your client in the final testing stages.

 Delivering The Answer